SAP/crossplane-provider-btp/docs/development/external-name-handling.md

 Since the matching between MR and external resource is done based on external-name, a wrongly filled spec would result in Update() calls to the resource changing it.
 To prevent this, the user would not set the managementPolicy to Update.
 If there is then a missmatch, the Observe() method would determines this, sets the externalObservation.Diff and it would be visible in the debug log.
 TODO: this should be put as a warning event on the resource maybe, because crossplane-runtime only does a log.Debug with the Diff.
 As a user adopting existing landscapes it would be good to know if the current spec WOULD trigger an update/diff for confidence.

+## Open Questions, Things not considered

+These might not be important for our APIs if we dont have this sceanrios.

+### ID cant be determined in Create()

+Maybe the ID can not be determined in Create() after the API request, maybe it only has a job id/temporal id and later gets a real guid, the external name needs to be swapped.

+### external-name compound key

+The delimiter can collide with the field values if they can be in there too.
+Case sensitive/insensitive matching, leading/trailing spaces.
+Length limit of annotation, maybe base64 encoded parts of the compound key to avoid delimiter collisions (or escaping of the delimiter character)

+Also error case if the compound key matches more than one external resource needs to be handled if a List API is used.

+### External-name annotation manually edited

+Observe() would return a not found and the resource would be created again with the same `spec.forProvider`.
+This would probably lead to a creation error.
+Is this what we want?

 ## References